 - Above each line, write out in English what that line does.

-- Get rid of the part from lines 10-15 where you use raw_input and try the script then.
+- Get rid of the lines 10-15 where you use raw_input and run the script again.

 - Use only raw_input and try the script that way.
-Think of why one way of getting the filename would be better than another.
+Why is one way of getting the filename better than another?

-- Start python again and use open from the prompt.
-Notice how you can open files and run read on them right there?
+- Start python to start the python shell, and use open from the prompt just like in this program.
+Notice how you can open files and run read on them from within python?

-- Have your script also do a close() on the txt and txt_again variables.
+- Have your script also call close() on the txt and txt_again variables.
 It's important to close files when you are done with them.

 Common Student Questions

 - Does txt = open(filename) return the contents of the file?